xapple/forest_puller/README.md

 ### IPCC

-To access the same forest data directly from the IPCC website without `forest_puller` you would have to first select your country from the CRF country table in a browser at [this address](https://tinyurl.com/y474yu9e).
+To access the same forest data directly from the IPCC website without the use of `forest_puller`, you would have to first select your country of interest from the CRF country table in a browser at [this address](https://tinyurl.com/y474yu9e).

 ![IPCC demo screenshot 1](documentation/ipcc/ipcc_demo_1.png?raw=true "IPCC demo screenshot 1")